joangeljimenez/Tidytuesday/README.md

 # Tidytuesday 📊
 Tidy Tuesday is a ***"weekly data project aimed at the R ecosystem"***, and i save and share my contributions in this repo.
-Yo can find more information of the project [here](https://github.com/rfordatascience/tidytuesday/).
+You can find more information of the project [here](https://github.com/rfordatascience/tidytuesday/).

 ## **Gallery**